 The LANDFIRE (LF) Program investigates ways to ensure LF products remain relevant, useful, and accessible to the user community through improvements and innovations.
 Improvements and innovations are enhancements to current data production methods as well as the advancement of new scientific methods and information sources.

-LF scientists are exploring the use of lidar data for canopy structure mapping.
-Incorporating lidar data into vegetation mapping methods has shown to be promising, however it is still being investigated.
+LANDFIRE (LF) scientists use lidar data for canopy structure mapping.
+Incorporating lidar data into vegetation mapping methods has been promising, however, improvements are still being investigated.
 Learn more...

 Want to contribute and get involved?
 Contact Us!